 Substances: naproxen, naproxen sodium

+Men were at higher risk than women for gastric bleedings from NSAID treatment in a large retrospective study.
+Women had a higher risk of NSAID-induced liver affection in a small case-control study, while a large cohort study did not find any differences in risk between men and women.
+No sex differences in the risk of cardiovascular events have been shown.
 Published controlled studies on differences between men and women regarding the efficacy of naproxen are lacking.
 Studies have found women to have a higher free concentration if naproxen but the clinical significance of this is unclear.

 Plasma samples from patients (62 men, 173 women) with osteoarthritis treated with 750 mg naproxen, showed that women had 65% higher free concentration and 41% higher unbound fraction than men.
 However, no association between free concentration and effect or adverse events was found within the naproxen concentration ranges in this study .
 Another larger study found similar results (192 men, 433 women) .
-No sex differentiation in dosing has been recommended by the manufacturer .
+No sex differentiation in dosing is recommended by the manufacturer .

 No studies with a clinically relevant sex analysis regarding the effects of naproxen have been found.